freewilll/linux-evocation/README.md

 round-trip min/avg/max = 3/3/3 ms
 ```

+Put these command lines in `/etc/rc.d/rc.inet1` to make them take effect on boot.

 # Changes
-- `sys_idle()` uses the `hlt` instruction for better performance under qemu.
+- `sys_idle()` and `panic()` use the `hlt` instruction for better performance under qemu.
-- `panic()` stops on a `cld` & `hlt` instead of an infinite loop, also so that the cpu doesn't go to 100% on qemu if there is a problem.
 - Search for a ramdisk filesystem on more blocks on the floppy, to allow for using the 1 MB image from [linux-0.11-lab](https://github.com/tinyclub/linux-0.11-lab).
-- Adapted ramdisk code to also look for an ext2 filesystem.
+- Adapted ramdisk code to also look for an ext2 filesystem in addition to minix.
 - Reduced `calibrate_delay()` loop time from 100 ticks to 10 ticks for faster booting.
 - Added `/* wait for "start of" clock tick */` from a later kernel to `calibrate_delay()`.
 - Fixed spurious keyboard "7"s when running under qemu and moving the mouse, or detaching from the UI and then pressing a key.

 # Compiler Warnings
 Although `-Wall` is switched on, a considerable amount of warnings have been ignored by using `-Wno-*` parameters to gcc.
 I preferred having clean output and didn't want to spend too much time fixing warnings.
-I'll leave it as an exercise to a motivated reader :) to fix them.
+I'll leave it as an exercise to a motivated reader to fix them.

 # Why
 The main purpose was to learn about how the linux kernel works by reading, compiling and running the code.
 Inspired by [Mariuz's Blog](http://mapopa.blogspot.co.uk/2008/09/linux-0.html), I decided to make whatever changes were needed to compile the kernel with a modern toolchain.
+This allowed for a quick edit/build/run cycle and also provided a migration path.

 # Known Issues
 - It's got Y2k bugs